 |Number of media appearances per year (major newspapers/magazines/websites/blogs, TV + radio channels) - does not include social media||10||22||35||28||40||42||21||48|

-The CPD is single-headed led by the Commissioner, which has under its authority an Advisor, a Secretary, three directories and one sector.
+The CPD is single-headed led by the Commissioner, which has under its authority an Adviser, a Secretary, five directories.

-The CPD consists of 23 employees as approved by Decision no. 34, on 20.5.2010 of the Assembly of the Republic of Albania.
+The CPD consists of 34 employees .
 It is headed by the Commissioner.
 The commissioner is supported by the Office of the Commissioner for Protection from Discrimination (office).
 The office has its personnel and necessary equipment to support the commissioner in fulfilling the duties assigned by law.
 The Assembly decides on the pay of the commissioner, the organisational structure and the classification of pay for the employees of the Office of the Commissioner for Protection from Discrimination.
 The employees of this office enjoy the status of civil servant.
 The Commissioner has his own independent budget, which is financed from the State Budget and from various donations.